Chandigarh: Heritage Trees of Chandigarh

 Many trees in Chandigarh are given the status of the natural heritage of the city.
 The Chandigarh government has identified a list of 31 trees as Heritage Trees.
-The Department of Forest & Wildlife Chandigarh Administration is the nodal department for this purpose, and has published a detailed booklet about it.
-The trees in the city which are 100 years or more old have been given heritage status.
+The Department of Forest & Wildlife Chandigarh Administration is the nodal department for this purpose and has published a detailed booklet about it.
+The trees in the city that are a hundred or more years old have been given heritage status.

 Landscape

 Sukhna Lake, a 3 km2 artificial rain-fed lake in Sector 1, was created in 1958 by damming the Sukhna Choe, a seasonal stream coming down from the Shivalik Hills.

 Chandigarh has a belt of parks running from sectors.
 It is known for its green belts and other special tourist parks.
 Sukhna Lake itself hosts the Garden of Silence.
 The Rock Garden, is located near the Sukhna Lake and has numerous sculptures made by using a variety of different discarded waste materials.
 The Zakir Hussain Rose Garden (which is also Asia's largest rose garden) contains nearly 825 varieties of roses in it and more than 32,500 varieties of other medicinal plants and trees.
-Other gardens include the Garden of Fragrance in Sector 36, Garden of Palms in Sector 42, Butterfly Park in Sector 26, Valley of Animals in Sector 49, the Japanese Garden in Sector 31, the Terraced Garden in Sector 33, Shanti Kunj Garden, the Botanical garden and the Bougainvillea Garden.
-There is also a Government museum and art gallery in Sector 10, Chandigarh.
+Other gardens include the Garden of Fragrance in Sector 36, Garden of Palms in Sector 42, Butterfly Park in Sector 26, Valley of Animals in Sector 49, the Japanese Garden in Sector 31 which is designed in traditional Japanese style and known for its peaceful atmosphere, the Terraced Garden in Sector 33, Shanti Kunj Garden, the Botanical garden and the Bougainvillea Garden.
+There is also the Government Museum and Art Gallery, Chandigarh in Sector 10.